aduragbemiadetunji/UTCRisk/README.md

 - matplotlib
 - customtkinter

-You can just install from the requirement.txt file indicated as
+You can just install from the requirement.txt file:

 pip install -r requirements.txt